harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/issues-reports.md

 This widget requires both the release time and resolution time of issues as mandatory inputs.
 This is because the deployment process can only include tickets that have reached the **Resolved** status.

 You can select any attributes, such as priority, status, labels, components, or any other field, to precisely refine this report according to your release process.
-Available options are based on your [connectors](/docs/category/connectors-and-integrations).
+Available options are based on your [SEI connectors](/docs/category/connectors-and-integrations).
 If you add multiple filters, they are inherently combined by `AND` operators.

 :::tip